jonashackt/tekton-argocd-eks/README.md

 ![node-volume-node-affinity-conflict](screenshots/node-volume-node-affinity-conflict.png)

-As described in https://stackoverflow.com/a/55514852/4964553 and the section `Statefull applications` in https://vorozhko.net/120-days-of-aws-eks-kubernetes-in-staging to nodes are provisioned on other AWS availability zones as the persistent volume (PV), which is created by applying our PersistendVolumeClaim in [resources.yml](tekton-ci-config/resources.yml).
+As described in https://stackoverflow.com/a/55514852/4964553 and the section `Statefull applications` in https://vorozhko.net/120-days-of-aws-eks-kubernetes-in-staging two nodes are provisioned on other AWS availability zones as the persistent volume (PV), which is created by applying our PersistendVolumeClaim in [buildpacks-source-pvc.yml](tekton-ci-config/buildpacks-source-pvc.yml).

 To double check that, you need to look into/describe your nodes: